bohrshaw/vish/README.md

 # Vigorous VIM

-Here are my personal Vim(Neovim) files, shared for continuing growth with the community.
+Here are my personal Vim(Neovim) files.
+Together with the community!

+## Note

+- <https://github.com/bohrshaw/vundle> is used for managing bundles.
-(This is not tested on MacOS.)
+- This is not tested on MacOS.